 • 210-270 ECTS credits

-At universities of applied sciences degrees are professional programmes emphasizing practical labour market skills and co-operation with local business and industry.
+At UASs degrees are professional programmes emphasizing practical labour market skills and co-operation with local business and industry.

-Universities and UASs offer programmes under 12 different fields of education based on international ISCED classification.
+Universities and UASs offer programmes under 12 different fields of education based on the international ISCED classification.

 - Arts and culture